Sammy Gravano: Turning government witness

+Gravano admitted and confessed to participation in 19 murders, including Joseph Colucci in Queens in 1970, Alan Kaiser in Brooklyn in 1977, Nick Scibetta in Brooklyn in 1978, John Simone in Staten Island in 1980, Frank Stillitano in Philadelphia in 1981, Frank Fiala in Brooklyn in 1982, unnamed person first name Jackie in Brooklyn in 1983, Thomas Bilotti in Manhattan in 1985, Paul Castellano in Manhattan in 1985, Nicky Mormando in Brooklyn in 1986, Robert DiBernado in Brooklyn in 1986, Michael DeBatt in Brooklyn in 1987, Liborio Milito in Brooklyn in 1988, Thomas Spinelli in Brooklyn in 1989, Edward Garofalo in Brooklyn in 1990, and Louis DiBono in Manhattan in 1990.

 Later life

 Book and interviews

 Later in 1994, Gravano was released early and entered the U.S. federal Witness Protection Program.
 The government moved him to various locations until Gravano left the program in 1995 after only eight months and moved to Phoenix, Arizona, where he assumed the name "Jimmy Moran" and started a swimming pool installation company.

 A federal prosecutor later said that Gravano did not like the constraints of the program.
 Gravano began living openly, giving interviews to magazines, and appearing in a nationally televised interview with television journalist Diane Sawyer.
 It was reported that he had undergone plastic surgery to his face.
 In 1991, his wife Debra divorced him.

 In 1997, Gravano was consulted several times for the 1997 biographical book about his life, Underboss, by author Peter Maas.
 In it, Gravano said he became a government witness after Gotti attempted to defame him at their trial.
 Gravano finally realized that the Cosa Nostra code of honor was a sham.
 At that time, Gravano also hired a publicist, despite the fact Gravano complained often about the publicity-seeking Gotti.
-After the publication of Underboss, several families of Gravano's victims filed a $25 million lawsuit against him, however the families lost that case.
+After the publication of Underboss, several families of Gravano's victims filed a $25 million lawsuit against him; however, the families lost that case.
 In 1997, New York State indicted Gravano on an old RICO case and seized Gravano's profits from the book.

 During an interview Gravano had with the newspaper The Arizona Republic, he said federal agents he had met after becoming a government witness had become his personal friends and even visited him in Arizona while on vacation.
 Gravano later said that he did not want The Republic to publish the story, but relented after the paper allegedly threatened to reveal that his family was living with him in Phoenix.
 The story so incensed his former mob compatriots that they forced the Gambinos to put a murder contract on him.
 The FBI alleged that Peter Gotti ordered two Gambino soldiers, Thomas Carbonaro and Eddie Garafola, to murder Gravano in Arizona in 1999.